Canon S120 vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the S120 and G9 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is the Canon S120 better than the Panasonic G9 or vice versa?
 The listing below highlights the relative strengths of the two models.